Committee Chairs

 Prizes and Engagement

-- Research: I am interested in studying the protein interaction networks of cancer-causing fusion proteins.
+- Research: I am interested in studying how proteins move and work.

 Faculty Advisor